Lireer/ricochet-robot-solver/README.md

 ## Contributing

 Any code to be included in the project has to be formatted with **rustfmt** and checked with **clippy**.
+Make sure no tests are failing and run the benchmarks with and without your changes if the solvers were changed to see possible performance regressions.

 ## Board editor